 How to Remove the Lobster Tail Meat, Whole

-Removing the tail meat raw in one, the whole piece lends itself to butter poaching or gentle steaming.
-It’s easiest to remove the meat while the lobsters are still warm.
+Removing the tail meat raw in one whole piece lends itself to butter poaching or gentle steaming.

 - Turn the lobster tail on its back, with the softer under-shell up.

 - With kitchen shears, starting from the big end to the fan-tail, cut a slit on each side of the back of the tail so the entire back membrane piece can be peeled back.

 - Pull the middle of the underside membrane back like a band-aid.

 - Pull back and crack both sides of the shell and carefully remove the tail in one whole piece.
 See our tips for how to crack and eat lobster.

 One of the easiest ways to cook lobster tails is to boil them.

 Whole lobster tails or fan-cut lobster tails work best for boiling lobster tails.

 For a simple boil cook, place them in boiling water – ensuring that the whole tail is covered – and then wait until the meat is bright white and shells turn red.
 If the tail is big, it is recommended to boil them to get a more even cook.
 Other applications also include par-boil or blanch tails (boil for about 2 minutes) and finish cooking on the grill or in the oven.